Starting the Process Involves Submitting an Application With Discrimination Allegations | United Legal Services

 Summary Comment

-The jurisdiction of the Human Rights Tribunal of Ontario, meaning the authority of the Human Rights Tribunal of Ontario to hear and decide cases, is limited to cases alleging mistreatment as a form of discrimination upon a person that is motivated by the race, sex, age, marital status, among other things, of the person.
+The jurisdiction, meaning authority, of the Human Rights Tribunal of Ontario, is to adjudicate cases involving alleged discrimination based upon the colour, ethnic origin, family status or disability, among other things, of the affected person.
 Furthermore, the discrimination must arise in relation to services, accommodations, contracts, employment, or vocational associations.
 Accordingly, a person must experience something more than just mistreatment and a characteristic within a protected grounds of the Human Rights Code before a case may be become a legitimate issue of concern to the Human Rights Tribunal of Ontario.
 Indeed, the allegation of discrimination must be alleged to arise because of, rather than just coincidental to, a characteristic that falls within a protected grounds.
 If discrimination is alleged without sufficiently stating the connection to a Human Rights Code protected grounds, then the alleged discrimination is merely an allegation of mistreatment and falls outside the realm of a Human Rights Code violation.
 Accordingly, an Application filed with the Human Rights Tribunal of Ontario should be well drafted so as to clearly explain how allegations of discriminatory conduct connect to concerns protected by the Human Rights Code.

 Need Help?Let's Get Started Today